 Slightly Green Cast in the Light

 The color of this lamp light is definitely a bluish sort of white.
 But it has a hint of green or yellow-green light mixed in.
-Perhaps Philips was trying to simulate the afternoon light in the sky on a mostly cloudy day, when a bit of yellow sun is shining and reflecting off of the clouds, and mixing with the bits of blue sky showing through.
-If that was the objective, they met it.
-However, we prefer more of the blue-sky color or the deep gray overcast day hue above our kitchen table; like you’d get through a skylight.
+Perhaps Philips was trying to simulate the afternoon light in the sky on a partly cloudy day.
+At these times, a bit of yellow sun reflects off of the clouds.
+Then it mixes with the bits of blue sky showing through to make a slightly warmer white.
+If that was what they wanted, they got it.
+But we prefer more of the blue-sky color or the deep gray overcast day hue above our kitchen table.
+This is like you’d see through a skylight.

 These bulbs, due to the electronics they contain, should be properly recycled.
 Dispose of these just as you would any other electronic device.
 Do not just throw them out in the regular trash.